Humna-gul/Pak-Japan/README.md

 # Pak-Japan
-Economics data of two countries comparing there different events.
+Economics data of two countries comparing there different events on basis of data.